intuition-dev/INTUITION/examples/website/use-cases/benefits/who.md

 It offers benefit of interest to new web or software developers, technological officers, lead technologists, vice presidents of engineering departments, and new developers.

-The MetaBake LOW-CODE platform allows you to build six to ten times faster than traditional development.
+The MetaBake low-code platform allows you to build six to ten times faster than traditional development.